Memorable Manitobans: Taras Dmytro Ferley (1882-1947)

-Born in the Ukraine on 14 October 1882, son of Theodore and Marie Ferley, he was educated at Kolomea Gymnasium and Lemberg University.
-He came to Canada in 1903.
-On 22 July of that year, he married Natalia Amy Rurak (?-1971), daughter of Michael Rurak, of Ukraine.
-They had two children: Jaroslan Ferley and Eugenie Ferley.
+Born in Ukraine on 14 October 1882, son of Theodore and Marie Ferley, he was educated at Kolomea Gymnasium and Lemberg University and came to Canada in 1903, staying briefly at Winnipeg before settling at San Francisco, California.
+In 1906, he and his family returned to Canada and settled here permanently.

 The Canadian Parliamentary Guide, 1917.

 “Winnipeg’s aldermen and school trustees for 1932 announced,” Winnipeg Free Press, 1 December 1931, page 1.

 “T. D. Ferley, civic leader, dies suddenly,” Winnipeg Tribune, 28 July 1947, page 9.

 Obituary, Winnipeg Free Press, 30 July 1947, page 20.

 Obituary [Alice Newton], Winnipeg Free Press, 30 September 1972, page 37.

 Obituary [Jerry Ferley], Winnipeg Free Press, 24 June 1995, page 47.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.